 Blazer is adamant that Willie’s wouldn’t have succeeded and grown the way it has in the last seven years without the Ennis community.

 To experience the magic of Ennis, you’ll want to start at Willie’s Distillery.
-Time your visit to coincide with the annual pig roast, June 1, 2019, which started as a thank-you to the community and has grown to more than 1,000 visitors each year.
+Time your visit to coincide with the annual pig roast that usually happens in June and which started as a thank-you to the community and has grown to more than 1,000 visitors each year.
 There’s a 5k, live music, and of course, whiskey.
 Schedule a distillery tour to see how the spirits are made and then head to the tasting room.
 There, your bartender will show you how to craft a simple cocktail out of spirits.
 Why go the extra mile?
 The staff at Willie’s focus on education and want customers to know how to mix their own drinks when they get home.

 Blazer suggests trying the Bee Sting, a concoction of their Montana Honey Moonshine and lemon San Pellegrino with a fruit garnish.